AntoineGuion/EvaNRT-BC/README.md

 # EvaNRT-BC
-Code of "EvaNRT-BC" that aims to evaluate hourly EC concentrations (total, residential and traffic contribution) from CAMS analyses using AE33 observation data in near real time.

 ------------------
 Program objective:
-- Demonstrator "EvaNRT-BC" that aims to evaluate hourly EC concentrations (total, residential and traffic contribution) from CAMS analyses using AE33 observation data in near real time for a chosen day.
+- Code of "EvaNRT-BC" that aims to evaluate hourly EC concentrations (total, residential and traffic contribution) from CAMS analyses using AE33 observation data in near real time for a chosen day.
 In addition, the daily evaluation is transposed into the Model Quality Indicator framework proposed in the FAIRMODE Guidance Document on Modelling Quality Objectives and Benchmarking.
 ------------------

 ------------------